 Use the Eisenhower Matrix to sort work by urgency and importance:

-This helps protect high-value time and prevents “productive procrastination,” where you stay busy but avoid meaningful work.
+This protects high-value time and prevents “productive procrastination,” where you stay busy but avoid meaningful work.

 Build Real Momentum With Proven Tactics